harayoki/MMSXX_MSX1PaletteQuantizer/README.md

 ## Implementation Details

-The plugin is written in legacy C++.
-It does not support GPU utilization or smart rendering and only supports 8-bit mode, but it is compatible with After Effects Multi-Frame Rendering.
+The plugin supports 8-bit effects and does not support GPU rendering.
+It is compatible with After Effects Multi-Frame Rendering.
-Code modifications to address these limitations are highly welcome.
 Porting to free or low-cost video editing software (e.g., OpenFX format) is also encouraged.

 ## License